 We seek individuals with a Ph.D. in psychology (clinical/quantitative preferred) from an APA-accredited program with interests in addressing the efficacy-effectiveness continuum, potential for excellence in scholarship/academic research, and the ability to work creatively and collaboratively.
 A good grounding in CBT/parent training with children/adolescents and their families, community-based participatory research, and applied research in developmental psychopathology, as well as exposure to vulnerable and undeserved populations, is encouraged.
 Candidates for this NIMH-funded, T-32 fellowship must be U.S. citizens.
 Fellows have an opportunity to interact with some of the country’s leading clinical treatment researchers in child/adolescent psychology and psychiatry, and adult psychiatry.
 There has been a high success rate among post-doctoral fellows who have sought external (federal) funding for research.

 WPIC is consistently ranked at or near the top of all federal grant recipients among university departments and departments of psychiatry based on a substantial portfolio that includes research and research training projects relevant to mental health disorders and behavioral treatments, NIH Career Development Awards (K Awards), and post-doctoral fellows.
 The department has a strong commitment to training, research, and clinical service.

 For preliminary discussions:

-Please contact David J. Kolko, Ph.D., Professor of Psychiatry, Psychology, and Pediatrics.
+Please contact David J. Kolko, Ph.D., Professor of Psychiatry, Psychology, Pediatrics, and Clinical and Translational Science.